eclipse-glsp/glsp-examples/project-templates/node-vscode-json/README.md

 ## Running the examples

-To start the example open a the corresponding [VSCode workspace](node-vscode-json.code-workspace) and then navigate to the Run and Debug view (Ctrl + Shift + D).
+To start the example open a the corresponding [VS Code workspace](node-vscode-json.code-workspace) and then navigate to the Run and Debug view (Ctrl + Shift + D).
 Here you can choose between four different debug configurations:

 - `Launch Tasklist Diagram Extension`: <br>
-    This config can be used to launch a second VSCode runtime instance that has the `Tasklist Diagram Extension` installed.
+    This config can be used to launch a second VS Code runtime instance that has the `Tasklist Diagram Extension` installed.
     It will automatically open an example workspace that contains a `example.tasklist` file.
 Simply double click on the file in the `Explorer` to open the `Tasklist Diagram Editor`.
     This launch config will start the GLSP server as embedded process which means you won't be able to debug the GLSP Server source code.
 - `"Launch Tasklist Diagram Extension (External GLSP Server)`<br>